tbishaw-stat6250/course-questions-wiki/week-08/README.md

 - *Question* (akrishnamurthy-stat6250): Why does SAS handle data conversion for mismatch data type calculation instead of raising an exception?
 - Question (lceballos-stat6250): What if a payrate includes non-numeric values?
 - *Question* (sbagdi-stat6250): How to convert a variable from character to numeric?
+- *Question*(kamirneni-stat6250): Under what circumstances, does SAS convert character into numeric value?